tensorflow/serving/tensorflow_serving/g3doc/guide/setup.md

 tools/run_in_docker.sh bazel build --copt=-mavx2 tensorflow_serving/...
 ```

+!!!
+Note
-Note: These instruction sets are not available on all machines, especially with
+	These instruction sets are not available on all machines, especially with
 	older processors.
 Use the default `--config=nativeopt` to build an optimized
 	version of TensorFlow Serving for your processor if you are in doubt.

 ##### Building with GPU Support